oconnor0/BeaconRoad/CoreRules.md

 At the end of the session, review the **xp triggers** on your character sheet.
 For each one, mark 1 xp if it happened at all, or mark 2 xp if it happened a lot during the session.
 The xp triggers are:

 * **Your playbook-specific xp trigger**.
-For example, the Warrior's is *"Address a challenge with violence or coercion."* To “address a challenge,” your character should attempt to overcome a tough obstacle or threat.
+For example, the Warrior's is *"Address a challenge with violence or coercion."* To "address a challenge," your character should attempt to overcome a tough obstacle or threat.
 It doesn't matter if the action is successful or not.
 You get xp either way.

 * **You expressed your beliefs, drives, traits, or background.** Your character's beliefs and drives are yours to define, session to session.
 Feel free to tell the group about them when you mark xp.